 - Michigan law allows an action for employee breaches of their fiduciary duties to their employers.
 See Workplace Theft and Breach of Fiduciary Duty.

 - Michigan law allows an action for misappropriation of trade secrets.
 See Workplace Theft; Breach of Fiduciary Duty.

 - Employers should exercise caution when disciplining employees who are members of protected classes.
 See Prohibited Discrimination.

 - Employers should exercise caution when disciplining employees who have engaged in protected activities.
 See Retaliation and Other Statutory Prohibitions.

 - Employers may be liable for a number of claims with respect to disciplinary action.
 See Employer Liability Regarding Employee Discipline.

 - Disciplinary records are personnel records under Michigan law and should be maintained for a minimum of six years following an employee's last day worked.
 See Bullard-Plawecki Employee Right to Know Act.

-- Ann Arbor, Detroit, Grand Rapids and Lansing have requirements pertaining to employee discipline.
+- Localities including Ann Arbor, Detroit and Grand Rapids have requirements pertaining to employee discipline.
 See Local Requirements.